Genki Covert Dock review — A safe portable dock for the Nintendo Switch

 The Genki Covert Dock is excellent.
 And it’s a no-brainer at something like $50.
 But $75 is close to the official dock’s $90.
 And if you are more concerned with saving money, you can find some other docks that are nearly as safe to use with Switch.

-I think at 45w, that $75 price would again feel like an easy choice.
+I think at 45 watts, that $75 price would again feel like an easy choice.

 But as is, the Covert Dock feels like a luxury.
 If you do travel a lot, it’s probably a luxury you should spring for.
 And then you’ll always have an option to play on a TV while on the go without having to make room for the awkward Switch dock.